-Contractor acknowledges that its performance of the Services may involve access to confidential patient information including, but not limited to, personally-identifiable information, protected health information, and individual financial information (collectively, "Protected Information") that is subject to state or federal laws and regulations restricting the use and disclosure of such information, including, but not limited to, the federal Health Insurance Portability and Accountability Act of 1996, as amended ("HIPAA").
+Contractor acknowledges that its performance of the Services may involve access to confidential information including, but not limited to, personally-identifiable information, protected health information, and individual financial information (collectively, "Protected Information") that is subject to state or federal laws and regulations restricting the use and disclosure of such information.
 Contractor agrees to comply with all applicable federal and state laws restricting the access, use and disclosure of Protected Information.